ceynri/ceynri.cn/README.md

 # ceynri.cn

-> The new version personal website is still [Work In Progress](https://github.com/ceynri/ceynri.cn/projects/1). 🐟
->
-> You can visit <https://ceynri.cn/> to experience preview version.
+You can visit <https://ceynri.cn/> to experience.

+> [Gridsome](https://github.com/Gridsome/Gridsome) looks like out of maintenance, so I am looking for a substitute for Gridsome later on.
+If you have a good recommendation, welcome to communicate with me! 😉

 ## Structure